Manasavybhavi/Manasavybhavi/README.md

 - 📫 How to reach me **manasavybhavi@gmail.com**

-- 📄 Know about my experiences [I'm a highly motivated and adaptable college student with a strong foundation in Java,Web development.
+- 📄 Know about my experiences :I'm a highly motivated and adaptable college student with a strong foundation in Java,Web development.
 I possess excellent communication, problem-solving, and analytical skills, honed through doing courses and attendeding workshops, challenges.
-I'm eager to leverage my knowledge and skills to contribute to a dynamic and challenging environment.](I'm a highly motivated and adaptable college student with a strong foundation in Java,Web development.
-I possess excellent communication, problem-solving, and analytical skills, honed through doing courses and attendeding workshops, challenges.
-I'm eager to leverage my knowledge and skills to contribute to a dynamic and challenging environment.)
+I'm eager to leverage my knowledge and skills to contribute to a dynamic and challenging environment.

 - ⚡ Fun fact **I think I'm funny**